satra/NiPyPe-Paper/nipype_paper.rst

 3) Personnel turnover in laboratories often limits methodological continuity and training new personnel takes time.
 Most cognitive neuroscience laboratories aim to understand some aspect of cognition.
-Although, a majority of such laboratories gather and analyze neuroimaging data, very few of them have the personnel with the technical expertise to understand methodological development and modify laboratory procedures to adopt new tools.
+Although a majority of such laboratories gather and analyze neuroimaging data, very few of them have the personnel with the technical expertise to understand methodological development and modify laboratory procedures to adopt new tools.
 Lab personnel with no prior imaging experience often learn by following online tutorials, taking organized courses or, as is most often the case, by learning from existing members of the lab.
-While this provides some amount of continuity, understanding different aspects of neuroimaging has a steep learning curve, and steeper when one takes into account the time and resources needed to learn the different package interfaces and algorithms.
+While this provides some amount of continuity, understanding the different aspects of neuroimaging has a steep learning curve, and steeper when one takes into account the time and resources needed to learn the different package interfaces and algorithms.

 4) Neuroimaging software packages do not address computational efficiency.
 The primary focus of neuroimaging analysis algorithms is to